Retail Commodity Survey (RCS)

 The questionnaires were developed at Statistics Canada and were reviewed and tested in the field in both official languages.
 In the course of developing the survey, Statistics Canada consulted with a number of retailers as well as with industry associations.
 The questionnaire underwent significant changes in 2016 moving to an electronic questionnaire and the North American Product Classification System (NAPCS).

 This is a sample survey with a cross-sectional design.

 The size strata consist of one take-all (census), at most two take-some (partially sampled) strata, and one take-none (none sampled) stratum.
 Take-none strata serve to reduce respondent burden by excluding the smaller businesses from the surveyed population.
-These businesses should represent at most ten percent of total sales.
+These businesses should represent at most 10% of total sales.

-The sample was allocated optimally in order to reach target coefficients of variation at the national, provincial/territorial, industrial, and sampling group by province/territory levels.
-The sample was also inflated to compensate for dead, non-responding, and misclassified units.
+The sample is allocated optimally in order to reach target coefficients of variation at the national, provincial/territorial, industrial, and sampling group by province/territory levels.
+The sample is also inflated to compensate for dead, non-responding, and misclassified units.